UnifiedPush/android-embedded_fcm_distributor/README.md

 This is a library that can be used by an end user application to embedded a FCM distributor.
 An [example application](https://github.com/UnifiedPush/android-example) is available to show basic usage of the library.

-Please refere to <https://unifiedpush.org> for more information.
+Please refer to <https://unifiedpush.org/developers/embedded_fcm/> for more information.